cdimascio/generator-express-no-stress/README.md

 1. `server/routes.js` - This references the implementation of all of your routes.
 Add as many routes as you like and point each route your express handler functions.
 2. `server/common/api.yaml` - This file contains your [OpenAPI spec](https://swagger.io/specification/).
 Describe your API here.
 It's recommended that you to declare any and all validation logic in this YAML. `express-no-stress-typescript`  uses [express-openapi-validator](https://github.com/cdimascio/express-openapi-validator) to automatically handle all API validation based on what you've defined in the spec.

-**Q:**: I previously generated an app, but I want to change the API root.
+**Q**: I previously generated an app, but I want to change the API root.
 How do I do this?

 **A**: You need to make to small changes
   1. Modify `server/routes.js`